xavier268/myDockerScripts/README.md

 Results are logged locally in the *history.log* file.

-## Available commands to be run remotely
+## Some available commands to be run remotely

+Commands are located in the *./command* directory.
+Most of these commands are also useful as standalone commands and can be run directly.

 **status** runs connectivity test on distant host, displaying docker status.